-Yield risk - (NVIT Government Money Market Fund) There is no guarantee that the Fund will provide a certain level of income or that any such income will stay ahead of inflation.
-Further, the Fund's yield will vary; it is not fixed for a specific period like the yield on a bank certificate of deposit.
-A low interest rate environment may prevent the Fund from providing a positive yield or from paying Fund expenses out of current income without impairing the Fund's ability to maintain a stable net asset value.
-On days during which there are net purchases of Fund shares, the Fund must invest the proceeds at prevailing market yields or hold cash.
-If the Fund holds cash, or if the yield of the securities purchased is less than that of the securities already in the portfolio, the Fund's yield will likely decrease.
-Conversely, net purchases on days on which short-term yields rise will likely cause the Fund's yield to increase.
+Yield risk - There is no guarantee that the NVIT Government Money Market Fund will provide a certain level of income or that any such income will stay ahead of inflation.
+Further, the NVIT Government Money Market Fund's yield will vary; it is not fixed for a specific period like the yield on a bank certificate of deposit.
+A low or negative interest rate environment may prevent the NVIT Government Money Market Fund from providing a positive yield or from paying Fund expenses out of current income without impairing the NVIT Government Money Market Fund's ability to maintain a stable net asset value.
+On days during which there are net purchases of Fund shares, the NVIT Government Money Market Fund must invest the proceeds at prevailing market yields or hold cash.
+If the NVIT Government Money Market Fund holds cash, or if the yield of the securities purchased is less than that of the securities already in the portfolio, the NVIT Government Money Market Fund's yield will likely decrease.
+Conversely, net purchases on days on which short-term yields rise will likely cause the NVIT Government Money Market Fund's yield to increase.

-Zero coupon bonds risk - (Federated NVIT High Income Bond Fund) these securities pay no interest during the life of the security, and are issued by a wide variety of governmental and corporate issuers.
+Zero coupon bonds risk - these securities pay no interest during the life of the security, and are issued by a wide variety of governmental and corporate issuers.
 They often are sold at a deep discount.
 Zero coupon bonds may be subject to greater price changes as a result of changing interest rates than bonds that make regular interest payments; their value tends to grow more during periods of falling interest rates and, conversely, tends to fall more during periods of rising interest rates.
 Although not traded on a national securities exchange, zero coupon bonds are widely traded by brokers and dealers, and generally are considered liquid.
 Holders of zero coupon bonds are required by federal income tax laws to pay taxes on the interest, even though such payments are not actually being made.
 To avoid federal income tax liability, the Fund may have to make distributions to shareholders and may have to sell some assets at inappropriate times in order to generate cash for the distributions.